stewarthu/llm-notes/README.md

 - [Vicuna](https://lmsys.org/): NormicAI is behind this project.
 The model was finetuned with [ShareGPT data](https://sharegpt.com/), a crowd sourced dataset via ChatGPT.
-Also it comes with a fast inference engine - underlying it there is GPU-optimized version of inferernce engine called vLLM.
+Also it comes with a fast inference engine - underlying it there is GPU-optimized version of inference engine called vLLM.
 They also have other open source models like T5.

 - [WizardLM](https://github.com/nlpxucan/WizardLM): This is from Microsoft Reseach.
 It is based on Evol-instruct, a tree-based instructions.